Hypnosis for the Seriously Curious

 That depends, and we assess this on a case-by-case basis.
 Many of our students complete our course after having done some prior basic study in hypnosis or NLP.
 Many of our students find that there isn’t much duplication of previous study.

 If you are already trained or practising as a hypnotherapist and are looking to refresh your qualifications and knowledge, we have a specially tailored course for Professionals.
-The appropriateness of this abbreviated course is assessed in interview and application with David.
+The appropriateness of this abbreviated course is assessed in interview and application with us.
 Please contact us to find out more.

 7. How much should it cost to study hypnosis?